Leukemia-Commonly as Blood Cancer

 Blood tests

-By looking at a sample of your blood, physician can determine if you have abnormal levels of red or white blood cells or platelets which may suggest leukemia.
-A blood test may also show the presence of leukemia cells, though not all types of leukemia cause the leukemia cells to circulate in the blood.
+Looking at a sample of your blood, abnormal levels of red or white blood cells or platelets which may suggest leukemia.

 Bone marrow test

 Sometimes the leukemia cells stay in the bone marrow.
 Physician may recommend a procedure to remove a sample of bone marrow from your hipbone.
-The bone marrow is removed by a needle to look for leukemia cells.
-Specialized tests reveal certain characteristics that are used to determine your treatment options.
+The bone marrow removed by a needle.

 Flow cytometry

 Flow cytometry is a test that uses a laser to analyze cells in a sample to diagnose leukemia.
-It’s a powerful tool that can quickly identify abnormal cell populations and determine the type of leukemia.
+It’s a powerful tool that can quickly identify abnormal cell populations and determine the type.

 A lab technician places a sample of blood, bone marrow, or tissue in a liquid suspension.